Table of contents

-- Purchasing a Spotify subscription to stop ads
+- How to stop Spotify ads on Mac

 Here’s how to block Spotify ads with a VPN:

-- Log in to Spotify and enjoy listening with a little to no ads
+- Log in to Spotify and enjoy listening.

 Change the proxy settings to stop Spotify ads

-This method works similarly to using a VPN.
-You set up the proxy server of a country where Spotify hasn’t yet launched, then the service thinks you’re streaming from this location and doesn’t bother you with ads.
+Similar to using a VPN, a proxy helps give the illusion that you’re in a country where Spotify is not available.
+With this, Spotify will not send you ads.
 To find a free proxy server, search for “free proxy server” on Google and add the desired country to your search query.

 Setting up a proxy server on Mac